 There are more than a hundred stone structures across a fairly large area here, and while most are in a state of disarray, the site has an eerie, quite ambient feel to it.

-You’ll find the Al-Ayn Necropolis back towards Nizwa, better preserved and spectacularly positioned on a rocky outcrop with a mountain backdrop set aflame by the afternoon sun.
+You’ll find the Al-Ayn Necropolis, back towards Nizwa, better preserved and spectacularly positioned on a rocky outcrop with a mountain backdrop set aflame by the afternoon sun.
+This was one of our favourite sites in Oman.

-While many of Oman’s famous wadis can be reached by a regular two wheel drive, a 4×4 vehicle will give you the freedom to explore some of Oman’s hidden gems.
+While many of Oman’s famous wadis can be reached by a conventional car, a 4×4 vehicle will give you the freedom to explore some of Oman’s hidden gems.

 Not only will you most likely get Wadi Al Arbeieen to yourself, but the stunning drive through the valley to get there is a great way to cut your teeth on Oman’s off road tracks.